-The Bernstein Center shares its Faculty Leaders' research through digestible summaries that highlight real-world applications for leaders.
+The Bernstein Center shares its faculty and graduate student supported research through digestible summaries that highlight real-world applications for leaders.

 Banks Contribute to Better Health Outcomes in Developing Countries

-Sponsored by The Sanford C. Bernstein & Co.
-Center for Leadership and Ethics
+Sponsored by the Bernstein Center for Leadership and Ethics

 Fast and Ethical: Breaking the Speed Limit on Responsible Content Recommendations

-Sponsored by The Sanford C. Bernstein & Co.
-Center for Leadership and Ethics
+Sponsored by the Bernstein Center for Leadership and Ethics

 February 2022 — In “Scaling up Ranking under Constraints for Live Recommendations by Replacing Optimization with Prediction,” Columbia Business School PhD candidate and Bernstein Research Grant recipient Yegor Tkachenko, along with co-authors Wassim Dhaouadi (Stanford University) and Professor Kamel Jedidi (Columbia Business School), focus on digital platforms and a new, predictive approach to generate ethical content recommendations.
 The team highlights the importance of the user experience in regard to page-load speeds, and created their algorithm to work without perceptible slowdowns.
 See coverage in Venture Beat.